icerpc/icerpc-docs/content/getting-started/icerpc-slice-tutorial/server-tutorial.md

 ---
-title: Writing your first IceRPC + Protobuf server in C#
+title: Writing your first IceRPC + Slice server in C#
 ---

-This tutorial is the first part of a two part series that shows how to create a complete application with IceRPC + Protobuf for C#.
+This tutorial is the first part of a two part series that shows how to create a complete application with IceRPC for C#.
 We start from scratch—you just need to have the .NET 8 SDK installed on your computer.

 The networked application we are building together consists of: